Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 | Rapid Prototyping | ⚠️ |

 👉 supports development
-👉 not part of core pipeline

 ---

 # 🧠 Current System State

-NEXAH successfully demonstrates:
+NEXAH demonstrates:

 ✔ structure emerges from dynamics
 ✔ dynamics form continuous fields
 ✔ transitions follow geometric channels
-✔ topology emerges from flow
+✔ navigation is constrained by field geometry
 ✔ attractors exist and are measurable
-✔ trajectories converge to stable points
+✔ trajectories converge to stable regions
+✔ stability structure can be measured (Lyapunov)
-✔ control can shape trajectories
+✔ control shapes trajectories but does not create branching
-✔ navigation is possible within the field

 ---